 Two Personal Stories about Cypress

-2. About few years ago, my friend Colleen lost her 23 year old son.
+2. Several years ago, my friend Colleen lost her 23-year-old son.
 The first thing I did was make a blend of cypress and bergamot in the form of a spray for her home.
 I also made a blend of cypress and rose oil and gave her, and her three daughters, massages in their home in the first days after his unexpected death.

 Safety Information: Non-toxic, non-irritating.
 If oxidized it may cause skin irritation or sensitization.
-Some books say to avoid the essential oil during pregnancy, but there is no research to support this statement.
+Some books say to avoid this essential oil during pregnancy, but there is no research to support this statement.

 I empathize with suffering and sorrow.

 I offer a transitional bridge between the physical and the spiritual.